CUSTOMER SERVICE AWARD WINNER

 How our lactose intolerance test works

-So take the steps to eliminate any feelings of discomfort or pain you may be having as a result of your diet and take our Lactose Intolerance Test, starting from just $175 and results ready in 2-4 weeks following receipt of your samples.
+So take the steps to eliminate any feelings of discomfort or pain you may be having as a result of your diet and take our Lactose Intolerance Test, starting from just $95 and results ready in 10-15 working days following receipt of your samples.

-Lactose intolerance and celiac disease have some symptoms in common.
-Our celiac genetic predisposition test will confirm whether you carry the genes involved in celiac disease.
-Get more information about celiac disease predisposition testing.
+Lactose intolerance and celiac disease are known to share some common symptoms. homeDNAdirect offers other clinical DNA tests such as the celiac genetic predisposition test which tests for and confirms whether an individual carries the genes involved in celiac disease.
+Read more about celiac disease predisposition testing.